Trekking Poles Test 2026: Carbon vs. Aluminium – Which Ones Are Really Worth It?

 • Downhill: 5–10 cm longer

-• Traverse: shorter on uphill side, longer on downhill side
+• Traversing: Shorter on uphill side, longer on downhill side

-Not every pole fits every use.
+Not every pole suits every purpose.
 This overview helps you choose:

-• Beginners: Aluminum, telescopic – focus on durability & value for money
+• Beginners: Aluminium, telescopic – focus on durability & value for money

-• Regular mountain hikers: Carbon or aluminum, telescopic – weight & grip comfort count
+• Regular mountain hikers: Carbon or aluminium, telescopic – weight & grip comfort matter

-• Multi-day trekking: Carbon, telescopic or foldable – weight & packed size
+• Multi-day trekking: Carbon, telescopic or folding – weight & packed size

-• Trail runners: Carbon, foldable – packed size & setup speed
+• Trail runners: Carbon, folding – packed size & setup speed

-• Via ferrata: Aluminum, telescopic – durability, no splinter fracture
+• Via ferrata: Aluminium, telescopic – durability, no splinter fracture

-• Winter hiking: Aluminum, telescopic – wide snow baskets & cold stability
+• Winter hiking: Aluminium, telescopic – wide snow baskets & cold stability

-For winter, you should also pay attention to tip selection – find details in our article Which Tip for Which Terrain?.
+For winter, also pay attention to tip selection – find details in our guide Which tip for which terrain?

 1. Grip and Strap

-Cork is the highest-quality grip material: conforms to your hand shape, doesn't sweat, and feels comfortable even when wet.
-Always thread the strap through the ring from below – this transfers force without requiring you to clench the pole.
+Cork is the premium grip material: adapts to your hand shape, doesn't sweat, and feels comfortable even when wet.
+Always thread the strap from underneath through the ring – this transfers force without cramping the pole.

 2. Tips and Baskets

 Carbide tips are durable on rock.
 In winter, wider snow baskets are used.
-Find matching accessories and spare parts directly in the Alpin Loacker Shop.
+You'll find matching accessories and spare parts directly in the Alpin Loacker Shop.

 3. Locking System: Twist-Lock vs. Flick-Lock